Ada-France/ayacc/README.md

 - New option `-P` to generate a private Ada package for the tokens package
 - Improvement to allow passing parameters to `YYParse` for the grammar rules
 - New `%lex` directive to control the call of `YYLex` function
+- Fix #6: ayacc gets stuck creating an infinitely large file after encountering a comment in an action

 ## Version 1.3.0 - Dec 2021